marth8880/ConfigUtility/README.md

 This is a tool that enables Star Wars Battlefront II mod authors to allow players to configure their mods.

-Mod authors can set up tabs and dropdown settings through a simple JSON file.
-When a player changes a setting, the settings are saved and munged into a single .SCRIPT file as a global Lua table.
+Mod authors can set up tabs and dropdown settings through a simple JSON file, cleverly called `config.json`.
+When a player changes a setting, the settings are saved and munged into a single `.SCRIPT` file as a global Lua table.
 The settings are simple key(string)-value(number) pairs in the table.

 ## Examples

-Consider the following JSON file:
+Consider the following JSON config file:

 	{
 	  "fileVersion": 1,